nats-io/spring-nats/README.md

 * [queue-sample](./nats-samples/queue-sample) listens on a subject and queue group, run multiple copies of the sample to see how messages are load balanced.

-* [multi-connect-sample](./nats-samples/multi-connect-sample) copy of the processor-sample that uses 2 nats connections. **This sample is not working, something is broken with multi-binder support**
+* [multi-connect-sample](./nats-samples/multi-connect-sample) copy of the processor-sample that uses 2 nats connections.

+* [connect-error-sample](./nats-samples/connect-error-sample) demonstrates how to set up a custom connection and error handler.

 You can exercise the samples using the `nats-sub` and `nats-pub` executables for the client library.
 For example, to try out the listener: